-Nonetheless, even when used in moderation, MDMA can be hazardous.
-Furthermore, it is unknown if "typical" MDMA users may get neurotoxic brain damage.
 Long-term MDMA exposure in humans has been demonstrated to cause significant neurodegeneration in serotonergic axon terminals in the striatum, prefrontal, hippocampus, and occipital regions.
-Serotonergic axon terminals were shown to be neurotoxic for even more than two years.
-Increases in brain temperature associated with MDMA usage are linked to MDMA-induced neurotoxicity.
+The axon terminals were shown to be neurotoxic for even more than two years.
+There is a significant increase in brain temperatures too.

 Due to the involvement of various organ systems, MDMA overdose symptoms vary greatly.
 In comparison to its usage rates, the number of fatal MDMA intoxication cases is modest.
 MDMA was not the only substance implicated in the majority of fatalities.
 Serotonin syndrome and sympathomimetic effects are the main causes of acute poisoning.

 The MDMA drug is also known as Ecstasy drug or molly.
 It is a psychoactive drug and can be used for recreational purposes.
 They are available in different forms such as tablets.
 It causes dilated pupils, inner peace, altered sense of time and euphoria.
 Dehydration and hyperthermia are some of the side effects of using this drug.
 Due to its adverse and harmful effects, this drug should be used carefully.

 Several people who take MDMA might become addicted to the drug as it stimulates some of the same neurotransmitter systems in the brain that other addictive drugs do.
 According to one poll of Molly users aged 18 to 24, 43% matched the diagnostic criteria for chemical reliance on the drug.